Gemini Workspace pricing 2026: Business plans compared

 You have total control over automation

 With eesel AI, you get a full-blown workflow builder.
-You get to decide exactly which tickets the AI handles, what it’s allowed to do (like adding tags or escalating to a human), and what its tone of voice should be.
-It’s a genuine automation platform, not just a tool that helps you write.
+You get to decide exactly which tickets the AI handles, what it's allowed to do (like adding tags or escalating to a human), and what its tone of voice should be.
+It’s a genuine automation platform, not just a tool that helps you write — and that control is exactly what a generalist like Microsoft Copilot doesn't give a support lead.

 Knowledge that’s actually from your business

-The secret to a great support AI is giving it the right context. eesel AI learns from your team’s past support tickets, your help center articles, and your internal documentation from sources like Confluence or Google Docs.
-This means its answers are always based on your business knowledge and sound like they’re coming from your team, which is something a general model just can’t replicate.
+The secret to a great support AI is giving it the right context. eesel AI learns from your team's past support tickets, your help center articles, and your internal documentation from sources like Confluence or Google Docs.
+You can train it on knowledge that's specific to you, which means its answers are always based on your business and sound like they're coming from your team, something a general model just can't replicate.

 Test with confidence and clear pricing

 You should never have to guess if an AI tool is going to work. eesel AI has a simulation mode that lets you test your AI agent on thousands of your past tickets.
 You can see its exact resolution rate and performance before you ever turn it on for your customers.
-Plus, the pricing is straightforward and predictable, with no hidden fees that charge you more as your AI gets better at its job.
+Plus, the pricing is straightforward and predictable, charging for the work the AI does, not a flat per-seat fee that taxes your whole team.

 Google's move to bake Gemini into Workspace definitely makes AI more accessible for day-to-day productivity.
 For a lot of people, having help drafting an email or making a slide is a nice little bonus.